payloadcms/template-ecommerce/README.md

 ## Layout builder

-Products and pages can be built using a layout builder.
+Products and pages can be built using a powerful layout builder.
 This allows you to create unique layouts for each product or page.
-A complete front-end solution for this can be found [here](https://github.com/payloadcms/ecommerce-example-website).
 This boilerplate comes pre-configured with the following layout building blocks:

 - Hero
 - Content